php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ```

 Each individual Trait that is imported into a class MUST be included
 one-per-line, and each inclusion MUST have its own `use` statement.
-This matches the PSR-2 format for including Namespaces and Namespace
-Aliases.

 ```php
 <?php